Canada Goose Holdings Inc. (NYSE:GOOS) Position Increased by Millennium Management LLC

 Shares of NYSE GOOS opened at $50.39 on Wednesday.
 The company has a quick ratio of 1.65, a current ratio of 3.38 and a debt-to-equity ratio of 0.67.
 The stock has a market capitalization of $5.57 billion, a price-to-earnings ratio of 125.98, a PEG ratio of 2.07 and a beta of 1.61.
 The stock’s fifty day simple moving average is $38.99 and its 200 day simple moving average is $40.06.
 Canada Goose Holdings Inc. has a 52-week low of $28.10 and a 52-week high of $50.94.

 Several brokerages have weighed in on GOOS.
-Wells Fargo & Company reaffirmed a “buy” rating and set a C$60.00 target price on shares of Canada Goose in a research note on Friday, July 23rd.
-OTR Global raised Canada Goose from a “mixed” rating to a “positive” rating in a research note on Friday, July 23rd.
-Credit Suisse Group boosted their price objective on Canada Goose from C$68.00 to C$70.00 and gave the stock an “outperform” rating in a research note on Monday.
+The Goldman Sachs Group began coverage on Canada Goose in a research note on Wednesday, July 14th.
+They set a “neutral” rating and a $46.00 target price on the stock.
+TD Securities lifted their target price on Canada Goose from C$54.00 to C$60.00 and gave the company a “hold” rating in a research note on Monday.
 CIBC downgraded Canada Goose from an “outperform” rating to a “neutral” rating in a research note on Monday.
 They noted that the move was a valuation call.
-Finally, Zacks Investment Research raised Canada Goose from a “strong sell” rating to a “hold” rating in a research note on Wednesday, October 13th.
+Wells Fargo & Company reissued a “buy” rating and issued a C$60.00 price objective on shares of Canada Goose in a research note on Friday, July 23rd.
+Finally, Robert W. Baird boosted their price objective on Canada Goose from C$65.00 to C$80.00 and gave the stock an “outperform” rating in a research note on Monday.
 Seven research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
 Based on data from MarketBeat, Canada Goose currently has a consensus rating of “Hold” and a consensus target price of $53.43.

 Canada Goose Holdings, Inc engages in the design, manufacture, distribution, and retail of outerwear for men, women, and children.
 It operates through the following segments: Direct-to-Consumer, Wholesale, and Other.
 The Direct-to-Consumer segment comprises of sales through country-specific e-Commerce platforms and its company-owned retail stores located in luxury shopping locations.